msaexplorer

 What is MSAexplorer?

-MSAexplorer allows the analysis and straight forward plotting of multiple sequence alignments .
-It's focus is to act as simple python3 extension or shiny app with minimal dependencies and syntax.
-It's easy to setup and highly customizable.
+MSAexplorer allows the analysis and straight forward plotting of multiple sequence alignments.
+Its focus is to act as a simple python3 extension or shiny app with minimal dependencies and syntax.
+It's easy to set up and highly customizable.

 Usage as a shiny application

-The current version of the app is deployed to github pages.
-This application is serverless and all computation runs through your browser.
+The current version of the app is deployed to GitHub pages.
+This application is serverless, and all computation runs through your browser.
 There is no need to install anything.
-Just enjoy the app!
+Enjoy the app!

 However, you can also deploy it yourself and host it however you like!